mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

-LATER?
-While I address areas for future research in the conclusion, a proposed benefit of this research is While understanding the process is more obviously useful for facilitators - it may be helpful to participants as well as they build familiarity with frameworks of features of multimedia projects.to underscore the potential and to uncover a starting point for pedagogies that can be transferred to diverse design projects.

 <!-- While understanding the process is more obviously useful for faciliators - it may be helpful to participants as well as they build familiarity with frameworks of features of multimedia projects. -->